Topology

 Canonical Topology Module

-src/topology.lib.sigil declares only dependency handles and environment names:
+src/topology.lib.sigil declares only boundary handles and environment names:

 c local=(§topology.environment("local"):§topology.Environment)